 Here’s the thing: Rolfe did mention the all-female cast, but only to wonder if, given that the movie has the same name as the 1984 original, people are going to refer to it as “the female Ghostbusters.”
 He finds this absurd since, in his opinion, the movie should have a different title to differentiate itself.

 If Rolfe actually said something derogatory about women like “Women can’t act,” “Women aren’t funny,” or “I won’t see this movie because it has women in it,” I could see the reaction.
-But his video was as mild a criticism as it gets.
+But his video was as mild a criticism as it gets, and focused more on the editing abilities of those who created the trailer than anything else.
 So what gives?

 The whole thing is absurd, but it goes to a bigger point: Rolfe’s sin was not enjoying what The Powers That Be deemed must be enjoyed in order to be a “good person.”

 What we are witnessing is a war on fun.
 The reason this bothers me so much is because this war is trying to bully and destroy targets who have not inserted themselves into any broader culture war.
-And that’s what this is.
-All civilizations are defined by their culture, and he who controls it, wins.
+And that’s what this is: all civilizations are defined by their culture, and he who controls the culture wins.